laurenowens21/cs153Project/README.md

 ---

 ## AI Usage Disclosure
-I used **Anthropic Claude** (`claude-sonnet-4-6`) and **Anthropic Claude Code Agent** for the code generation for this project, the authorship of the Set Up instructions, generation of the synthetic radiology report text, debugging code
+I used **Anthropic Claude** (`claude-sonnet-4-6`) and **Anthropic Claude Code Agent** for the code generation for this project, the authorship of the Set Up instructions for the README, generation of the synthetic radiology report text, debugging code

 I used **Cloudflare Workers AI**, specifically the Stable Diffusion XL model, to generate synthetic chest X-ray images.

-All experimental results and analysis were performed by myself without the use of AI.
+All experimental results,analysis, video script, and authorship of the text portions of the README were performed by myself without the use of AI.

 I did not have any collaborators nor did I use any starter code.